 Engineers in many industries need reliable ways to measure compressive force, either during product development or as an embedded component within a product or device.
 In industrial automation, machines must measure and regulate the forces they apply to the objects with which they interact.
 Medical devices and human-machine-interfaces (HMIs) need to measure force as well, albeit on a much smaller and more precise scale.

-When considering force-sensing technologies for an application, engineers must take power requirements, form factors, sensor accuracy, upfront and operating costs, and other factors into their choice.
+When considering force measurement and sensing technologies for an application, engineers must take power requirements, form factors, sensor accuracy, upfront and operating costs, and other factors into their choice.
 In a broad sense, load cells and force-sensitive resistors (like FlexiForce touch sensors) are the two most common methods.

-This article breaks down the specific differences between load cells and force-sensitive resistors.
+This published article download breaks down the specific differences between load cells and force-sensitive resistors as force measurement techniques.